-FocusConsiderations and possibilities associated with using video games in formal learning settings
+FocusConsiderations and possibilities associated with using games in formal learning settings

 Principal MetaphorsFor the most part, proponents of Games and Learning are not explicit about the theories of learning that orient their research or advice.
 However, themes and usages are usually strongly aligned with Non-Trivial Constructivisms:

 - Knowledge is … sum of already-established construals/constructions

 - Knowing is … personal sense derived from individual experience

 - Learner is … a meaning-maker (individual)